Legislative Land Use Review

 All legislative land development cases including rezonings and special exceptions are handled by the Department of Planning and Zoning Legislative Land Use Review Division.

-All legislative land use applications require a pre-application conference.
+All legislative land use applications require a pre-meeting.
 At the conference, you give staff an overview of your proposal and staff advises you of which application forms and materials you will need to submit, any issues you might encounter, application fees, and the typical process and timeline.

-Applications are now accepted through online submission.
+Applications should be submitted through LandMARC.
 All materials must be included at the time of the application submission, or the application review will be delayed.
 Refer to the checklists below for materials required with each application.

 The Department of Planning and Zoning's Land Use Review team processes the following application types: